1987 Montréal Expos

 In the case of Dawson, this was true.
 He felt that the rock-hard artificial turf at Stade Olympique was the cause of the chronic pain he was feeling in his knees, and he wanted out at any cost.
 In a desperate move, he offered the Chicago Cubs a blank cheque to sign him.
 Embarrassed, the Cubs offered him a one-year contract for a paltry amount, well below his market value, hoping he would turn it down.
 However, Dawson did not, and became the only top-notch free agent to change teams before the 1987 season started.

 The regular season started off on the wrong foot.
-On opening day, April 6 in Cincinnati, the previous year's Player of the Year, pitcher Floyd Youmans, was roughed up and the Expos lost 11-5.
-They then lost their next 4 games on the road.
-In the team's third game, April 10 in Houston, Danny Darwin hit shortstop Hubie Brooks' right wrist with a fastball, sending him to the disabled list until late May.
-He should not have felt lonely, as he was joining pitchers Bryn Smith and Tim Burke and catcher Mike Fitzgerald on the DL.
-That day, Heaton, making his first start as an Expo, got a rough welcome to the National League, giving up four runs on a home run and four stolen bases in the first inning of a 6-1 defeat.
+On opening day, April 6th in Cincinnati, the previous year's Player of the Year, pitcher Floyd Youmans, was roughed up and the Expos lost, 11-5.
+They then lost their next four games on the road.
+In the team's third game, April 10th against the Houston Astros, Danny Darwin hit shortstop Hubie Brooks' right wrist with a fastball, sending him to the disabled list until late May.
+He should not have felt lonely, as he was joining pitchers Bryn Smith and Tim Burke and catcher Mike Fitzgerald there.
+That day, Heaton, making his first start as an Expo, got a rough welcome to the National League, giving up four runs on a home run and four stolen bases in the 1st inning of a 6-1 defeat.

 And then, suddenly, things started turning around.
 The Expos won four of their next five games, keeping their heads above water.
 They found an unlikely hero in Casey Candaele, a rookie who could fill in at just about every position on the field.
-After rookie Alonzo Powell, promoted straight from AA to take over Raines' spot in left field and as the lead-off hitter, proved not to be ready for the big time, the diminutive Candaele stepped in ably as the lead-off hitter, starting games in center field, left field, at shortstop and at second base and hitting .317 in April and .318 in May.
+After rookie Alonzo Powell, promoted straight from AA to take over Raines' spot in left field and as the lead-off hitter, proved not to be ready for the big time, the diminutive Candaele stepped in ably at the top of the batting order, starting games in center field, left field, at shortstop and at second base and hitting .317 in April and .318 in May.
 For his part, after some extra work with pitching coach Larry Bearnarth to improve his holding of baserunners, Heaton beat the Cardinals in his second start on his way to posting a sparkling 10-3 record over the season's first three months.

-On May 1, the Expos announced that they had re-signed Raines and Martinez.
-They lost that day's game 6-7 to the Mets to fall to 8-13, but what happened the next day has become legendary.
+On May 1st, the Expos announced that they had re-signed Raines and Martinez.
+They lost that day's game, 7-6, to the Mets to fall to 8-13, but what happened the next day has become legendary.
 Batting third in his first game back, Tim Raines hit the first pitch David Cone sent his way for a triple, then added a walk and two singles as the game went into extra innings.
 In the 10th inning, he sent a Jesse Orosco pitch over Shea Stadium's right field wall for a game-winning grand slam.
 For good measure, he hit another game-winning home run the next day, starting an incredible stretch where he was on fire.
 He hit .349 in May, then .388 in June.
-On May 4, it was third baseman Tim Wallach's turn to come alive, as he hit three home runs in one game in Atlanta.
-The Expos lost that game 10-7, but Wallach went on a tear, taking advantage of Raines being constantly on base in front of him to drive in a team-record 29 runs that month, on his way to another team-record of 123 RBIs for the year.
-He was named the Expos Player of the Year, although to be fair, the honor should have gone to Raines, who scored 123 runs - the highest total in the Majors - in spite of missing a full month, hit .330 with 90 walks, and managed to pop 60 extra-base hits on top of that while being successful on 50 of 55 stolen base attempts.
+On May 4th, it was third baseman Tim Wallach's turn to come alive, as he hit three home runs in one game against the Atlanta Braves.
+The Expos lost that game 10-7, but Wallach went on a tear, taking advantage of Raines being constantly on base in front of him to drive in a team-record 29 runs that month, on his way to another team record of 123 RBIs for the year.
+He was named the team's Player of the Year, although to be fair, the honor should have gone to Raines, who scored 123 runs - the highest total in the Majors - in spite of missing a full month, hit .330 with 90 walks, and managed to pop 60 extra-base hits on top of that while being successful on 50 of 55 stolen base attempts.
 To cap it off, Raines was named the MVP of the 1987 All-Star Game, after going 3 for 3 with a stolen base and a game-winning two-run triple off Jay Howell in the 13th inning.
-On August 16, he became the third player in team history to hit for the cycle in a 10-7 win over the Pirates.
+On August 16th, he became the third player in team history to hit for the cycle in a 10-7 win over the Pittsburgh Pirates.

 In early August, with both Youmans and Heaton struggling, the Expos were short of reliable starting pitchers, even with Martinez, and Bryn Smith, who had returned from the disabled list in May, pitching well.
 Bob Sebra was piling up innings and notching plenty of strikeouts, but couldn't seem to win.
-His start of July 1 epitomized the problem: he pitched a complete-game three hitter while striking out 14 Cubs and walking one, but lost 1-0 on a 9th inning home run by Jerry Mumphrey; it remains one of the 10-best pitching performances by a losing pitcher in the last 30 years, as measured by game score.
-Overall, Sebra went 6-15, 4.42, with 156 strikeouts in 177 innings, but failed to win a game after July 12.
-Help would finally come in dramatic fashion on August 19, in the unlikely person of Pascual Perez.
-After failing to take advantage of his spring training invite because of visa problems, Perez came back from a 1-13 season with the 1985 Braves, and a year on the sidelines in 1986, to pitch solidly in AAA, going 9-7, 3.79 for the Indianapolis Indians, earning the American Association's Pitcher of the Year honors in the process.
+His start of July 1st epitomized the problem: he pitched a complete-game three hitter while striking out 14 Cubs batters and walking one, but lost 1-0 on a 9th-inning home run by Jerry Mumphrey; it remains one of the 10-best pitching performances by a losing pitcher in the last 30 years, as measured by game score.
+Overall, Sebra went 6-15, 4.42, with 156 strikeouts in 177 innings, but failed to win a game after July 12th.
+Help would finally come in dramatic fashion on August 19th, in the unlikely person of Pascual Perez.
+After failing to take advantage of his spring training invite because of visa problems, Perez came back from a 1-13 season with the Braves in 1985, and a year on the sidelines in 1986, to pitch solidly in AAA, going 9-7, 3.79 for the Indianapolis Indians, earning the American Association's Pitcher of the Year honors in the process.
 He was not involved in the decision in his two August starts, but in September, he went 7-0 in 8 starts, pitching 2 complete games, and posting an ERA of 2.30 and 58 strikeouts in 70 innings overall.
 He quickly became a fan favorite with his quirky antics.

 In addition to Raines and Wallach, the other offensive contributors for the Expos were 1B Andres Galarraga, who hit .305 with 40 doubles and 13 home runs in his second season, shortstop Hubie Brooks, who hit .263 with 14 homers and 72 RBI in 112 games, and right fielder Mitch Webster, who scored 101 runs and hit 15 home runs with a .281 average and 33 stolen bases as the Expos' second-place hitter.
 Second baseman Vance Law bounced back from an off-year with a solid .273 average and 12 home runs, Tom Foley filled in ably for both Brooks and Law with a .293 average in 280 at bats.
 Candaele cooled down after his hot start, hitting .272 and eventually ceding back the lead-off spot to Raines in August.
 However, center fielder Herm Winningham only hit .239 with no power, and the catcher's spot provided little production: Mike Fitzgerald hit a punchless .240 in 107 games, while Reed did even worse with an even more punchless .213.